 What is travel insurance?

-Travel insurance is a type of insurance policy that is designed to cover various losses and events that may occur during your travels.
+Travel insurance is a type of insurance policy that is designed to provide cover for various losses and events that may occur during your travels.
 These losses could include trip cancellation or interruption, lost luggage, overseas medical expenses, and emergency medical evacuation, among others.

 Is it compulsory to have travel insurance?